 25. He was the eighth and last leader of the Soviet Union.
 Although committed to preserving the Soviet state and to its socialist ideals, he believed significant reform was necessary, particularly after the 1986 Chernobyl disaster.
 He withdrew from the Soviet–Afghan War and embarked on summits with United States President Ronald Reagan to limit nuclear weapons and end the Cold War.

 27. He is an English broadcaster and natural historian.
 He is best known for writing and presenting, in conjunction with the 'BBC Natural History Unit', the nine natural history documentary series forming the 'Life On Earth' collection.
-He is a former senior manager at the BBC, having served as controller of BBC Two and director of programming for BBC Television in the 1960s and 1970s.
 He is the only person to have won BAFTAs for programmes in each of black and white, colour, HD, 3D and 4K.
-In 2018 and 2019, he received Primetime Emmy Awards for 'Outstanding Narrator'.
+In 2018 and 2019, he received a Primetime Emmy Award for 'Outstanding Narrator'.

-28. She is a Swedish student who is credited with raising global awareness of the problems posed by climate change especially to young people, and with holding politicians to account for their lack of action on what she calls the "climate crisis".
+28. She is a Swedish student who is credited with raising global awareness of the problems posed by climate change especially to young people, and with holding politicians to account for their lack of action on what she has named the "climate crisis".

 29. Her extensive charity work included campaigning for animal protection and fighting against the use of landmines.
-She was the patroness of charities and organisations who worked with the homeless, youth, drug addicts, and the elderly.
+She was the patroness of charities and organisations which worked with the homeless, youth, drug addicts and the elderly.
 From 1989, she was president of Great Ormond Street Hospital for Children.